 Insurance & Billing

-We accept PPO plans for Aetna, Baylor Scott & White, BCBS, Cigna, Magellan, and Tricare South insurance plans.
+We accept insurance plans for Aetna, Baylor Scott & White, BCBS, Cigna, Optum/United Healthcare, Magellan, Meritain and Tricare.
 We do not bill secondary insurance plans and do not accept Medicaid or Medicare insurance.
 You will be responsible for ALL co-pays, deductibles and non-covered services.
 We accept all major credit cards and cash.
+We are not currently accepting EAP Plans (Employee Assistance Plans)

 Do Insurance Companies Require a Diagnosis to Pay for my Session?

 Insurance companies require that you receive a mental health diagnosis in order to pay your claim.
 In our experience insurance companies will accept a ‘soft diagnosis’.
 Something like “Adjustment Disorder” which is temporary and non-threatening.
-But some insurance companies refuse to reimburse for “softer diagnoses”, and require more severe diagnoses to pay for your session.
+But some insurance companies refuse to reimburse for “softer diagnoses” and may require more severe diagnoses to pay for your session.
 Even common experiences like “Depression” go into your permanent record and may affect certain policies such as life insurance coverage.
-Couples relationship issues, parent/child troubles, normal grieving, or “just having a hard time” are all things that are usually NOT covered unless a diagnosis is given.
-Before you use insurance you may want to consider that the diagnosis a permanent part of your medical record.
-If you choose to not use your behavior health benefits for this reason please let us know you will be a self-pay client and that you elect not to have a diagnosis filed for privacy reasons.
+Couples relationship issues, parent/child troubles, normal grieving, or “just having a hard time” are all things that are usually NOT covered unless a diagnosis is given to a patient.
+Before you use insurance, you may want to consider that the diagnosis a permanent part of your medical record.
+If you choose to not use your behavior health benefits for this reason, please let LWC know you will be a self-pay client and that you elect not to have a diagnosis filed for privacy reasons.

 What About Private Pay?

 When you privately pay for your mental health care, no diagnosis is required and your confidentiality is assured.
-Cost for care range from $125 to $135 per session.
-We also have licensure candidates who can accept patients at a reduced fee of $60 to $100.
-Weekly sessions are often preferred, but meeting less frequently can be economical and ultimately as beneficial.
+Cost for care ranges from $60 to $225 per session.
+Weekly sessions are often preferred but meeting less frequently can be economical and ultimately as beneficial.
 When you call Lake Worth Counseling for an appointment, we will help you find the therapist at an appropriate rate for your situation.

 Health Insurance Providers

-Please check with your medical insurance provider directly to confirm your coverage and benefits.
+Please check with your medical insurance provider directly to confirm your mental health coverage and benefits.

 We are listed as participating providers for the following: